-- 1.1 This policy provides for the remissions of rates to ratepayers who own or have a long term lease and pay rates on land that is non-contiguous and is: - (a) Used jointly as a single unit; and - (b) Used jointly for a single residential or farming use. - 1.2 To assist in good land management and improvement to visual amenity values in urban areas by enabling non-contiguous vacant sections to be managed by residents without being adversely impacted by paying multiple uniform charges. - 1.3 To achieve better environmental outcomes through assisting in weed and pest management and reduce urban fire and health risk by reducing barriers to the more effective management of vacant areas of land.
+- 1.1 This Policy provides for the remissions of rates to ratepayers who own or have a long-term lease and pay rates on land that is non-contiguous and is: - (a) Used jointly as a single unit; and - (b) Used jointly for a single residential or farming use. - 1.2 To assist in good land management and improvement to visual amenity values in urban areas by enabling non-contiguous vacant sections to be managed by residents without being adversely impacted by paying multiple uniform charges. - 1.3 To achieve better environmental outcomes through assisting in weed and pest management and reduce urban fire and health risk by reducing barriers to the more effective management of vacant areas of land. - 1.4 This Policy targets the following community outcome contained in Council's Wellbeing Framework: - (a) Our local communities are thriving and enabled to pursue their aspirations. - 1.5 This Policy targets the following goal contained in Council's Wellbeing Framework: - (a) Council encourages initiatives that promote social connection and self-determination.

-- 2.1 All ratepayers will pay at least one set of uniform annual charges. - 2.2 Properties eligible under this policy shall be deemed to be one rating unit for the purposes of setting any uniform annual charges.
+- 2.1 All ratepayers will pay at least one set of uniform annual charges. - 2.2 Properties eligible under this Policy shall be deemed to be one rating unit for the purposes of setting any uniform annual charges.